-- 8. States also must endeavour, under the Convention, and as far as reasonably practicable, either directly or through competent organizations, international "to observe. measure, evaluate and analyse, by recognized scientific methods, the risks or effects of pollution of the marine environment".
-This wording is repeated in article 165(h), as set out above. - 9.
-As to rules, regulations and procedures formulated for the protection of the marine environment, and making reference to IRZs and PRZs, the Regulations on Prospecting and Exploration for PMNs in the Area, state:
+- 8. States also must endeavour, under the Convention, and as far as reasonably practicable, either directly or through competent organizations, international "to observe. measure, evaluate and analyse, by recognized scientific methods, the risks or effects of pollution of the marine environment".11 This wording is repeated in article 165(h), as set out above. - 9.
+As to rules, regulations and procedures formulated for the protection of the marine environment, and making reference to IRZs and PRZs, the Regulations on Prospecting and Exploration for

+PMNs in the Area, state:

-Contractors, sponsoring States and other interested States or entities shall cooperate with ISA in the establishment and implementation of programmes monitoring for and evaluating the impacts of deep seabed mining on the marine environment.
+Contractors, sponsoring States and other interested Statesorentitiesshall cooperate with ISA in the establishment and implementation of programmes for monitoring and evaluating the impacts of deep seabed mining on the marine environment.
 When required by the Council, such programmes shall include proposals for areas to be set aside and used exclusively as IRZs and PRZs.
-"IRZs" mean areas to be used for assessing the effect of activities in the Area on the marine environment and which are representative of the environmental characteristics "PRZs" mean of the Area. areas in which no mining shall occur to ensure representative and stable biota of the seabed in order to assess any changes in the biodiversity of the marine environment.'12
+"IRZs" means areas to be used for assessing the effect of activities in the Area on the marine environment and which are representative of the environmental characteristics of the Area.
+"PRZs" means areas in which no mining shall occur to ensure representative and stable biota of the seabed in order to assess any changes in the biodiversity of the marine environment.'12

-- 10. The Recommendations for the guidance of contractors for the assessment of the possible environmental impacts arising from exploration for marine minerals in the Area, provide some further guidance, albeit cursory, on: (i) the delineation of impact reference areas and preservation reference areas for the purposes of mining tests, and (ii) the recommended notification of proposed IRZs and PRZs during the mining tests. - 11.
+- 10. The Recommendations for the guidance of contractors for the assessment of the possible environmental impacts arising from exploration for marine minerals in the Area, provide some further guidance, albeit cursory, on: (i) the delineation of impact reference areas and preservation reference areas for the purposes of mining tests,13 and (ii) the recommended notification of proposed IRZs and PRZs during the mining tests.14 - 11.
 Section 5 of the standard clauses for exploration contracts targets environmental monitoring by contractors of their activities in the Area.
-In particular, section 5.4 obliges a contractor to, "in accordance with the regulations, establish and carry out a programme to monitor and report on such effects on the marine
+In particular, section 5.4 obliges a contractor to, "in accordance with the Regulations, establish and carry out a programme to monitor and report on such effects on the marine environment" and to cooperate with ISA in the implementation of such monitoring.15 Section 13.2(b) requires

-Article 204(1).
+11 Article 204(1).

-An equivalent regulation is contained in the Regulations on Prospecting and Exploration for PMSs in the Area (ISBA/16/A/12/Rev.1) and the Regulations on Prospecting and Exploration for Cobalt-rich Ferromanganese Crusts in the Area at (ISBA/18/A/11) at regulation 33(6).
+12 An equivalent regulation is contained in the Regulations on Prospecting and Exploration for PMSs in the Area (ISBA/16/A/12/Rev.1) and the Regulations on Prospecting and Exploration for Cobalt-rich Ferromanganese Crusts in the Area at (ISBA/18/A/11) at regulation 33(6).

-Para.
+13 Para.
 26(d).

-Para.
+14 Para.
 53. It is assumed that "zone" and "area" are synonymous in this context.

-Section 5.5 provides for a reporting obligation on the contractor in relation to the implementation and results of such a monitoring programme.
+15 Section 5.5 provides for a reporting obligation on the contractor in relation to the implementation and results of such a monitoring programme.
 The Recommendations for the guidance of contractors on the content, format and structure of annual reports (ISBA/21/LTC/15) of 4 August 2015 at annex I, para 10(c) requires the contractor to provide "information on the environmental impact of test-mining activities as measured in the IRZs".

-environment" and to cooperate with ISA in the implementation of such monitoring.
-Section 13.2(b) requires the contractor to, inter alia, comply with the applicable obligations created by the provisions of the Convention and the rules, regulations and procedures of ISA.
+the contractor to, inter alia, comply with the applicable obligations created by the provisions of the Convention and the rules, regulations and procedures of ISA.
 Section 13.2(e) requires the contractor to, "observe, as far as reasonably practicable, any recommendations which may be issued from time to time by the LTC".